growgraph/GraFlo/docs/concepts/index.md

 3. Define transforms at the schema level for reusability
 4. Configure appropriate batch sizes based on your data volume
 5. Enable parallel processing for large datasets
+6. Choose the right relationship attribute based on your data format:
+   - `relation_field` - extract relation from document field
+   - `relation_from_key` - extract relation from the key above
+   - `relation` for explicit relationship names
+7. Use edge weights to capture temporal or quantitative relationship properties
+8. Leverage key matching (`match_source`, `match_target`) for complex matching scenarios